anandthakker/anandthakker.github.io/contents/projects/baltimore-hackathon-data-explorer/index.md

 github: anandthakker/baltimore-neighborhood-vitalsigns
 description: >
   A simple d3-based design for using multiple small choropleth maps to see/explore a large set of Baltimore neighborhood data.
+(Built for the Baltimore Hack for Change / National Coder Day of Service hackathon.)
 tags:
   - AngularJS
   - d3js